conormkelly/gorm-fiber-demo/README.md

  go test -covermode=set -coverpkg=./... -coverprofile coverage.out -v ./...
  go tool cover -html coverage.out -o coverage.html
 ```

-It may be helpful to add these commands as functions in `~/.bash_profile`.

 #### Running a test suite